deepumons/deepumons.github.io/_posts/2020-04-24-exporting-and-analyzing-the-digital-wellbeing-data-from-your-android-phone.md

 ---
 layout: post
-title: Analyzing your android smartphone activity data
+title: Exporting and analyzing the digital wellbeing data from your Android phone
-subtitle: Detailed steps to export your Android activity data and analyse it with Microsoft Excel.
+subtitle: Detailed steps to export your Android activity data and analyse it with Microsoft Excel
 tags: [projects, data science, data analytics]
 ---